An Improved Kernel and Parameterized Algorithm for Almost Induced Matching: A parameterized algorithm

-\textbf{Step 3} (Short chains). \textit{ If there is a short chain $u_0u_1u_2u_3$, then branch on $u_1$ with Rule (B1).
-In the branch where $u_1$ is deleted and included in the deletion set, we get a dominating vertex $u_3$ and then further branch on $u_3$ with Rule (B2).
-We get the following four branches
+\textbf{Step 3} (Short chains).
+If there is a short chain $u_0u_1u_2u_3$, then branch on $u_1$ with Rule (B1).
+Additionally, by Lemma \ref*{good-short-chain-lemma}, in the branch of deleting $u_1$, we can delete $N[\{u_2, u_3\}]$ from the graph and include $N(\{u_2, u_3\})$ in the deletion set.
+Thus, we get the following three branches